-- Follow your doctor’s instructions regarding admission time, special preparation, fasting and medications prior to surgery
+Follow your doctor’s instructions regarding admission time, special preparation, fasting and medications prior to surgery

 Check your insurance details

-- If you have private health cover, we suggest you contact your health fund to confirm that your admission is covered, and if there are any co-payments/excess which may apply to this admission
+- If you have private health cover, please contact your health fund to confirm that your admission is covered, and if there are any co-payments/excess which may apply to this admission

 - If you have a compensation claim such as WorkCover or TAC, please confirm your entitlement for this admission with your insurer

 - If you are uninsured or self-insured, please contact Patient Services Malvern on 9508 1789 or Brighton on 9508 5888 for an estimate of costs for hospitalisation which is payable on admission

-- Please ask your doctor to explain the medical fees which may be incurred
+- Please ask your doctor to explain the medical fees which may incur